The SES Volunteers Association of Western Australia Incorporated (SESVA)

 An executive council, consisting of the President, Vice President, Secretary and any two committee members shall take care of the day to day affairs of the Association.
 The executive council may authorise payments on behalf of the Association.

 - Be an independent and representative body of the volunteers of the State Emergency Service of Western Australia and the Volunteer Emergency Service

 - Promote and communicate knowledge and information to and amongst the volunteers of the State Emergency Service of Western Australia

 - Provide an effective voice for the volunteers of the State Emergency Service of Western Australia

 - Operate a fund or trust for the benefit of volunteers of the State Emergency Service of Western Australia

 - Regular contact with DFES Commissioner and Senior Executive to discuss strategic, policy and high level issues

-- Monthly meeting with DFES and stakeholders managers to discuss operational issues
+- Monthly meeting with DFES Chief Superintendents and stakeholder managers to discuss operational and other issues

 - Co-partnering with DFES to organise the annual SES conference and awards night